Interactive Character Control with Auto-Regressive Motion Diffusion Models

 \subsection{Auto-regressive Motion Diffusion Model}

-In this section, we will introduce the details of our auto-regressive motion diffusion model (A-MDM).
-Given the motion at fame $f-1$, the goal of our A-MDM is to model the distribution of possible motions at frame $f$.
-Our A-MDM is trained by supervised learning via the similar diffusion model formulation as~\cite{tevet2022human}.
-After training this model, diverse, high-fidelity, and long-term motion sequences can be generated by sampling different noise vectors during the denoising steps of the diffusion model.
+In this section, we will present the details of our auto-regressive motion diffusion model.
+Given the state of the character at frame $f-1$, A-MDM models the distribution of possible character states at frame $f$.
+The training procedure of A-MDM follows DDPM, where the model is trained to model the distribution of the motion data by denoising Gaussian noise introduced by a forward diffusion process.
+Once trained this model can then produce diverse, high-fidelity, and long-horizon motion sequences by sampling from the reverse diffusion process \citep{ho2020denoising}.